jdillard/gatsby-starter-netlify-cms/src/pages/blog/2018-10-31-a-new-blog-post.md

 templateKey: blog-post
 title: A New Blog Post
 date: 2018-11-01T04:45:43.955Z
 description: 'A description.
 Not too long, not too short.
-OK, a little short.'
+OK, its a little short.'
 tags:
   - tag1
   - tag2